 On 6/29/22, the HOPE for Harvey Foundation signed a contract with Everlum Bio, a rare disease lab who believes that everyone deserves a cure, no matter how big or small the disease.
 Everlum Bio is based in Austin, TX, and we are excited to partner with them on creating a treatment for DLG4-related Synaptopathy, focusing on ASOs and small molecule screening.
+Through this relationship and in collaboration with iXcells, HOPE for Harvey successfully derived 6 induced pluripotent stem cell (iPSC) lines for DLG4 and designed some potential ASO candidates.
+Due to limited binding potential at this time for Harvey's specific binding locations for ASOs, we are currently reaching out to nonprofits like n-Lorem, so we complete more research to better understand the impacts of Harvey's specific mutation and differences from other DLG4 mutations.

 On 3/16/23, HOPE for Harvey signed an additional contract with Hebrew University of Jerusalem and Rami Aqeilan's lab in collaboration with the SHINE Foundation to support the research and development of a virus-based gene replacement therapy called an AAV.
+Dr. Aqeilan's lab has successfully identified an AAV and has developed neuronal lines and brain organiods (3D neurons) of various DLG4 mutations.
+Dr. Aqeilan's lab has shown that introducing a good copy of DLG4 does appear to improve symptoms in mutated lines, including Harvey's.
+They are now working on grant and commercial funding to continue testing their AAV for DLG4.

 In the summer of 2023, the HOPE for Harvey Foundation applied for two DLG4 animal model grants at Jackson Laboratories (Jax) and the Center for Precision Animal Modeling (C-PAM) at the University of Alabama at Birmingham (UAB), and both were accepted and are currently in progress.
+After a failed attempt in December 2023, Jax re-engineered their mouse model carrying Harvey's specific missense mutation, and had their first pups born in May 2024.
+Jax was able to identify male mice carrying the transgene and was able to successfully breed those mice in July 2025.
+Jax is continuing to breed these mice and identify treatable symptoms.
+We hope to be ready to send these mice out to labs to test various gene therapy approaches in the coming months.

 Check-out this video from our AAV project with Rami Aqeilan, Hebrew University of Jerusalem